Amid intense levels of disruption to our normal routines in an effort to stem the spread of a global pandemic, now is the time for resolve, not panic.

 Officials have not warned of impending shortages to food or supplies, but panic buying could indeed cause hardships for those among us who have not yet changed their habits or cannot afford to buy in mass quantities.

 Right now, the people of Mississippi should be concerned with slowing and preventing the spread of COVID-19.
 That is why churches, schools, community groups and others have taken truly dramatic steps to reduce social contact.
-The goal is to prevent this new disease from spread very rapidly across a population with no immunity and overwhelming our hospitals and doctors with a crushing surge of cases that may require hospitalization.
+The goal is to prevent this new disease from spreading very rapidly across a population with no immunity and overwhelming our hospitals and doctors with a crushing surge of cases that may require hospitalization.

-As you begin a week that may bring more surprises, continue to follow the advice of medical experts.
+Continue to follow the advice of medical experts.
 Here a few guidelines from the U.S. Centers for Disease Control:

 All Households Should: